-This standard does not preclude the use of other materials, assemblies, structures, or designs not meeting the criteria herein, when the other materials, assemblies, structures or designs demonstrate equivalent performance for the intended use to those specified in this standard.
-Where there is a conflict between this standard and other reference documents, the requirements contained within this standard shall govern.
+This Standard does not preclude the use of other materials, assemblies, structures, or designs not meeting the criteria herein when the other materials, assemblies, structures, or designs demonstrate equivalent performance for the intended use of those specified in this Standard.
+Where there is a conflict between this Standard and other reference documents, the requirements contained within this Standard shall govern.

-This standard includes Sections A through F inclusive.
+This Standard includes Sections A through F inclusive.